PalashM9/ISRO-JS/README.md

 # ISRO Centres Directory

 ## Overview
-This ReactJS-based application provides an interactive directory to search for Indian Space Research Organization (ISRO) centres across India.
+This JS-based application provides an interactive directory to search for Indian Space Research Organization (ISRO) centres across India.
 Users can search based on city, state, and centre name.

 ## Features
 - **Search Functionality**: Users can input search terms to filter ISRO centres.